jamesrochabrun/SwiftOpenAI/README.md

 #### What is the `aiproxyPartialKey` constant?

-This constant is intended to be **included** in the distributed version of your app.
-As the name implies, it is a partial representation of your OpenAI key.
-Specifically, it is one half of an encrypted version of your key.
+This constant is safe to include in distributed version of your app.
+It is one part of an encrypted representation of your real secret key.
+The other part resides on AIProxy's backend.
-The other half resides on AIProxy's backend.
 As your app makes requests to AIProxy, the two encrypted parts are paired, decrypted, and used to fulfill the request to OpenAI.

 #### How to setup my project on AIProxy?